TedTschopp/tschopp.net/_posts/Drafts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Avg.
 Cost: Priceless

 A Q-Pack (quantum power pack) is a universal power source used to power larger artifacts of the ancients that have massive energy requirements.
-Containing a small quantum particle collider, these robust power sources are capable of producing prodigious-enough amounts of en- ergy to power small orbital craft or powered assault armor.
+Containing a small quantum particle collider, these robust power sources are capable of producing prodigious-enough amounts of energy to power small orbital craft or powered assault armor.

 # Power Plants